proof-ladders/proof-ladders.github.io/protocols_src.md

 correctness is typically not given.

-The other tools can only define abstract deterministic functions (which is actually usefull on the proving side), so we have to make explicit the randomness as parts of the argument.
+The other tools can only define abstract deterministic functions (which is actually useful on the proving side), so we have to make explicit the randomness as parts of the argument.
 Typically, the keygen function needs a new seed, for which we also define a domain, and the signature also need an addition source of randomness.
-Both in Squirrel and CryptoVerif, declaratations are rather similar and we can use an equation to define the correctness of the verification function.
+Both in Squirrel and CryptoVerif, declarations are rather similar and we can use an equation to define the correctness of the verification function.